I want you to think about the following for a moment:

 - The last marketing email you sent.

-- The last Facebook status you wrote.
+- The last Facebook status update you posted.

 First impressions count